RandeeepSingh/RandeeepSingh/README.md

 - 👋 Hi, I’m @RandeeepSingh
 - 👀 I’m interested in learning new programming languages
-- 🌱 I’m currently learning full stack web developing
+- 🌱 I’m currently learning full stack web development
 - 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me , send me message on my Github account